Mark-Kramer/Case-Studies-Python/content/05/the-cross-covariance-and-coherence.md

 ### Background <a class="anchor" id="background"></a>

-In most of the other modules, we focused on field data recorded from a single electrode at the scalp (EEG) or cortical (ECoG) surface.
+In most of the other notebooks, we focused on field data recorded from a single electrode at the scalp (EEG) or cortical (ECoG) surface.
 However, typical brain voltage recordings consist of multiple electrodes.
 For example, the standard EEG recording consists of [21 electrodes](https://tinyurl.com/yczt58e5) spaced across the scalp surface, and sometimes many more.
 The number of electrodes utilized in invasive ECoG recordings also range from a handful of contacts to over 100 implanted electrodes.
-In this module, we continue our study of field data recorded from the cortical surface but now consider ECoG data recorded simultaneously from two electrodes during a task.
+In this notebook, we continue our study of field data recorded from the cortical surface but now consider ECoG data recorded simultaneously from two electrodes during a task.